Describes the view content.

 $CPSR, enter the following command in the Commands view:

 print $CPSR.M $1 = USR

 The value of the register.
 A shaded background indicates the value has changed.

 If you freeze the view, then you cannot change a register value.

 The size of the register in bits.

-The name of the register or the bit range for a bitfield of a PSR.
+The name of the register or the bitmap of the bitfield of a PSR.
 For example, bitfield M of the CPSR is displayed as

 Toolbar and context menu options